tutek1/DTLabs/02_Player/lab02.md

 #### The rotation axis
 Now we have the angle that the player needs to be rotated by, where do we set it?
 Let's find it out experimentally.
-1. Go in the 3D scene view.
+1. Go in the **3D scene view**
 2. Select the `Player` node in the **scene hierarchy** and look at the **inspector**
-3. Try to rotate the player manually using the **Rotation** property, to find out which axis makes the player look left and right.
+3. Try to rotate the player manually using the **Rotation** property, to find out which axis makes the player look left and right

 ![](img/PlayerRotation.png)